cprkv/ninja-master/readme.md

 Ninja Master
 ============

-more close ninja integration for cmake and windows
+more close ninja integration for cmake, windows and vcpkg!

 ## TODO